DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 confirm      | `true` to answer 'Yes'; `false` to answer 'No'.          | 'No' button. prompt       | A string that contains text to be typed into the prompt. | 'Cancel' button.

-The following example shows how to handle an alert dialog.
+The following example demonstrates how to handle an alert dialog.

 ```js
 fixture `My fixture`